Where to vote early in person

 Virginians who want to vote in person ahead of the Nov.
 3 election can do so through Saturday.

 Election Day, Nov.
 3, is the last day to postmark a mail-in ballot.
-The voter registrar must receive the ballot by noon on Nov.
+The registrar must receive the ballot by noon Nov.
 6.

 Chesterfield County